filakhtov/gentoo-use-docs/media-video/mpv.md

 For hardware-accelerated video decoding with EGL rendering, see the `vaapi` flag.

 This flag should be enabled if there is a need for one of the EGL based video outputs.

+### gamepad
+Pass the `--enable-sdl2-gamepad` option to the waf build script.
+Use the SDL2 library to provide an ability to control the player using gamepads.
+Controls can be associated with various actions, such as seek, play, pause, etc, via configuration file.

+This flag should only be enabled if there is a need to use SDL2 gamepad with mpv.

 ### gbm
 Requires the `drm`, `egl` and `opengl` flags to be enabled.
 Pass the `--enable-gbm` option to the waf build script.
 Provide an ability to store decoded video frames in q GBM (Graphics Buffer Manager) buffer for subsequent rendering via the EGL API.
 See the `egl` flag for additional information.
 See the `vaapi` flag for hardware accelerated video decoding support.